 The City of Minneapolis will be conducting an informal meeting for prospective brownfield grant applicants (and any other interested parties) in February of 2019.
 Check back here for scheduling information on or after January 15, 2019.

 If you are involved in a project that currently plans to seek grant funding in the spring 2019 brownfield grant round, please notify Kevin Carroll, who is creating a separate email distribution list for prospective grant applicants and other interested parties.
 The email distribution list will be used to provide periodic updates regarding the process and to solicit any supplemental information that the City may need in connection with its review of the submitted pre-applications.

 City Grant-Related Fees

 The City of Minneapolis also has a grant award administration fee in an amount equal to 7% of the amount of any awarded grant(s).
 Neither grant funds nor City funds may be used to pay this fee.
-A lower fee (3%) will be applied to housing projects that comply with the City’s Affordable Housing Policy (20% or more of the housing units at or below 60% of the Area Median Income) and commercial/industrial projects located within areas designated as “intervene” (see map) by the Great Streets Neighborhood Business District Program.
+A lower fee (3%) will be applied to housing projects that comply with the City’s Affordable Housing Policy (20% or more of the housing units at or below 60% of the Area Median Income) and commercial/industrial projects located within areas designated as “intervene” (see map; “intervene” areas are dark orange) by the Great Streets Neighborhood Business District Program.
 For projects in compliance with the City’s affordable housing policy, the grant award administration fee is due at the time of closing with the project’s primary lender.
 For all other projects, the grant award administration fee is due when the Funding Agreement between the City and the developer is executed.
 Awarded grant funds are not available until the project is fully-funded and ready to begin construction.

 Brownfield Grant Funding Sources (General Information)